Anumanthan Kumar

-Anumanthan Mohan Kumar (born 14 July 1994), nicknamed Anu, is a Singaporean professional footballer who most recently played as a defensive-midfielder for Thai League 1 club Kanchanaburi Power and the Singapore national team.
+Anumanthan Mohan Kumar (born 14 July 1994), nicknamed Anu, is a Singaporean professional footballer who plays as a defensive-midfielder for Singapore Premier League club Geylang International FC.
 Mainly a defensive-midfielder, Anu also been deployed as a central-midfielder and centre-back.

 Club career

 Young Lions

 Anumanthan began his professional football career with the Young Lions in 2012.
 With the team short on numbers, the National Football Academy trainee was called up to the squad.
 He played his first game in a 1–1 draw against Balestier Khalsa on 1 April 2012.

 Anumanthan was one of five youth players shortlisted for the inaugural Dollah Kassim Award in 2010, which was eventually won by future Young Lions teammate Ammirul Emmran.

 Anumanthan ended his Young Lions career on a high receiving offers from almost every club in the S.League vouching for his signature.

 Hougang United

 In January 2016, Anumanthan later went on to sign for Hougang United for the 2016 S.League campaign.
 In a stand-out breakthrough season, he won the 'Young Player of the Year' award and become the first Singaporean to win this award in 6 years after Hariss Harun won it in 2010.

 Anumanthan was a vital member in the 2016 squad which almost made history by qualifying for their first ever AFC Cup, after a solid campaign for the club that year.